$0 Indonesia → Australia Skilled Migration Guide — Quick-Start Checklist

 Decision Framework by Points Score

-65-74 points base: The 491 regional pathway is your primary option.
-SA 491, WA 491, and Tasmania 491 are most accessible.
+65-74 points base: The 491 regional pathway may be your primary option.
+SA 491, WA 491, and Tasmania 491 may be more accessible, subject to the occupation and current program criteria.
 Prioritize levers that increase your points (Superior English +10, NAATI +5, partner points +10) while pursuing a 491 nomination in parallel.

-75-84 points base: Both 190 and 491 are viable.
-SA 190 and WA 190 become realistic.
-SA 491 and WA 491 are highly accessible.
+75-84 points base: Both 190 and 491 may be viable.
+SA 190 and WA 190 may become realistic, while SA 491 and WA 491 can be more accessible subject to the occupation and current program criteria.
 NSW and VIC 190 remain competitive but require higher scores.
 Decision: how much do you value immediate permanent residency (190) vs the 15-point advantage of 491 that may produce a faster invitation?

-85+ points base: All states are viable for 190.
-NSW and VIC are realistic.
-SA and WA 190 and 491 are straightforward.
-At this level, destination preference — Sydney vs Melbourne vs Adelaide vs Perth — is the primary decision variable rather than nomination accessibility.
+85+ points base: Many 190 programs may be viable, subject to the occupation and current state criteria.
+NSW and VIC may be realistic, while SA and WA 190 and 491 programs still require a program-specific check.
+At this level, destination preference — Sydney vs Melbourne vs Adelaide vs Perth — becomes a more important decision variable.

 The "Regional Pivot" Strategy for Indonesian IT Professionals

 Indonesian IT professionals who are stuck in the 75-80 point range often ask whether the regional commitment of the 491 is worth the 15-point boost.
-The data from Australian visa processing over the last two years suggests yes, for most.
+The regional bonus may be worthwhile, depending on the occupation, state program, and settlement plans.

 The Subclass 491 grants a 5-year provisional visa.
-After 3 years of living and working in a regional area, the applicant applies for the Subclass 191 permanent residency visa.
-The 191 requires demonstrating income above the Australian median (approximately AUD 55,000 per year for a software engineer is achievable in any state capital), regional residency, and regional employment compliance.
+After 3 years of living and working in a regional area, the applicant may apply for the Subclass 191 permanent residency visa while meeting its applicable regional residence, work, and income criteria.
+Confirm the current income threshold before relying on this pathway.

 An Indonesian software engineer on a 491 in Perth begins working within months of landing.
 Three years later, they apply for the 191.
 From first EOI invitation to permanent residency: approximately 4-5 years.
-Compare this to waiting in the SkillSelect queue at 80 points for a 189 invitation that may never come at current thresholds — the regional pivot is faster for most Indonesian IT applicants in the 75-85 point range.
+Compare this to waiting in the SkillSelect queue at 80 points for a 189 invitation that may never come at current thresholds — the regional pivot can be faster for Indonesian IT applicants in the 75-85 point range, depending on the occupation and state program.

 The NAATI Bahasa Indonesia Advantage in State Nomination Context